17 Home Remedies For Shin Splints + Causes And Prevention

 16. Milk

-Milk contains vitamin D that possesses anti-inflammatory properties (17).
+Milk contains vitamin D which possesses anti-inflammatory properties (17).
+It is a liquid food for strong bones and muscles.
 This may help treat the inflammation and swelling caused by shin splints.
 Additionally, milk also contains calcium, which is good for maintaining healthy bones (18).

 You Will Need